Mr-Sushant/kanplan/README.md

 # KanPlan - A Kanban Tracker

 This website lets you track your progress with the help of a drag and drop Kanban board.
+The website isn't hosted due to the fact that I'm using Firebase cloud functions which requires billing information for production use.

 ## Technologies Used
 ### React.js: